Sparkman, Arkansas: Education

 Harmony Grove School District of Ouachita County operates local public schools.

-Sparkman Elementary School and Sparkman High School with an enrollment of less than 200 pupils K-12 are in the community.
+Sparkman Elementary School and Sparkman High School have an enrollment of less than 200 pupils in the community.
 Sparkman athletics teams are known as the Raiders.
 They compete at the 1A level in girls and boys basketball, baseball, and softball.
 Sparkman had a football team until they consolidated in 2004.
 They were very competitive for many years in which they played in state playoff games, sometimes with only 16 players.

 The community was previously in the Sparkman School District.
 On July 1, 2004, it consolidated into the Harmony Grove district.